SillyTavern/SillyTavern-Docs/Usage/Core Concepts/instructmode.md

 #### Include Names

-If enabled, prepend characters and user names to chat history logs after inserting the sequences.
+If enabled, prepend characters and user names to chat history logs after the prefix sequence.

-*Automatically enabled for group chats and messages sent using personas, unless the **Force for Groups and Personas** setting is unchecked!*
+The following options are available:

+* **Never**: Do not add name prefixes before the message contents.
+* **Groups and Past Personas**: Only add name prefixes to messages from group characters and past personas.
+* **Always**: Always add name prefixes before the message contents.

 ### System Prompt